quant-daddy/graphql-eventbus/website/docs/api/codegen.md

 ## Note

 Note that the schema used to consume events will likely be different from the scheme of events that the service publishes (unless it is consuming its own events using `MemoryEventBus`).
 Therefore, in most cases, consumer and publisher generated files would be different.
-Be careful to only specify only one of the options for each generated file.
+Be careful to only specify only one of the options for each generated file, unless the bus is consuming the same set of events that it is publishing.

 ## Sample Config